 This one is a niche trading platform and social hub that allows copiers to replicate the success of “trade masters”.
 When connected to Sirix, you receive trade signals from one or more traders you choose to copy.
 The system enters the trades into your account automatically, but you still maintain control over any position.

 Sirix has the same type of program as ZuluTrade and Currensee, in that you authorize your broker to connect your account to their platform.
-Being a much smaller program, Sirix doesn’t offer such a broad range of trading styles and strategies as the bigger services.
+Being a much smaller program, Sirix doesn’t offer such a broad range of trading styles and strategies as the bigger services mentioned above.

 Pros: Integrated web based trading/social platform.

-Cons: There’s only a relatively small network of traders to choose from.
+Cons: To few traders.
+There’s only a relatively small network to choose from.

 This is another niche social trading platform.
 FxStat is basically a “bridging service” that connects traders with those who want to replicate their strategy.
 On joining FxStat, you’re able to review, analyze and copy other traders in the community.

 As a follower, you first need to have an existing account with a broker.
-You also need to have access to MetaTrader, TradeStation or ActiveTrader – they don’t have a web platform as yet.
-You then need to install the bridging software that will connect your account to FxStat’s platform.
+You also need to have access to MetaTrader, TradeStation or ActiveTrader – they don’t have a web platform.
+You then need to install the software that will connect your account to FxStat’s platform.

 On completing the setup, you can then review and manage those traders you want to copy.
 The orders from your selected group of traders are then be automatically sent to your MetaTrader account and are followed as an external signal.